michaelmumenthaler/smallCryptoTicker/readme.md

 ## Features

-You can just add symbols in the symbols.json file while it is running and after a few seconds the newly added symbol will be awailable in the ticker.
+You can just add symbols in the symbols.json file while it is running and after a few seconds the newly added symbol will be available in the ticker.

 # How to use it